 About one-third of people living with Dravet syndrome have an irregular heartbeat, such as a rapid heart rate, a slow heart rate, or prolonged QT interval.

 Cognitive delays, difficulty in learning, and delayed speech in toddlers aged 1-2 years are common with those suffering from Dravet Syndrome.
-Some people with the condition also have a better intellectual ability than others.
+Some people with the condition also have better intellectual ability than others.
 Hypotonia is a lack of muscle tone and is common for children around 1 year old.
 Ataxia is a disorder affecting a child’s coordination and balance after they start walking.
 Ataxia is seen in childhood and continues in adolescence and adulthood.
 They may even walk in a crouched position due to muscle weakness due to low muscle tone.

 Dravet syndrome behavior is mostly related to autism spectrum disorder, attention deficit hyperactivity disorder, irritability, and aggression in social environments like school.
 It can cause attention and learning deficit along with emotional distress among children.
 Autistic-like behavior, including difficulty in social interaction, having repetitive and patterned movements, and lack of eye contact, are also found among children with Dravet Syndrome.